 Some older versions of Czech bank notes are no longer valid and we are withdrawing them from circulation.
-The new versions still look the same, just have wider silver security strips.
+The new versions still look the same, just have a wider silver security strips.
 Only 5000 CZK bank notes remain unchanged (with a thin strip).
 So, what to do if you get the old one?
 No worries.
 It actually happened to me as well while paying in a drug store.
 I was told I had the old one.
 So I went to the nearest bank office and they gave me a new one.
 Again – rather pay by a card.
 This could be troublesome on weekends when banks are closed.

 Do you prefer ATMs?
 Make sure you choose the right one!

 In case you prefer withdrawing money from an ATM, please avoid Euronet Worldwide machines (of course, they are strategically located everywhere downtown, actually all over Europe).
-You will recognize them immediately – they have blue-white branding.

 Summary and the best practices

-1) Try to pay by a card (Visa, Mastercard) everywhere you can.
+1) Try to pay by card (Visa, Mastercard) everywhere you can.
 Amex is almost never accepted, be careful!